dgraph-io/dgraph/contrib/config/monitoring/jaeger/operator/README.md

 # Jaeger Operator

-Jaeger operator is an implementation of a [Kubernetes operator](https://coreos.com/operators/) that aims to ease the operational complexity of deploying and managing Jaeger.
+The [Jaeger operator](https://github.com/jaegertracing/jaeger-operator) is an implementation of a [Kubernetes operator](https://coreos.com/operators/) that aims to ease the operational complexity of deploying and managing Jaeger.

 ## Tool Requirements